Kuborros/FurBotNeo/README.md

 ### Images:
 NSFW commands only work on servers with nsfw setting enabled, and on channels marked as nsfw.

-Results are displayed as single embed with controlls.
+Results are being displayed as single embed with controlls.

 On SFW servers NSFW commands are fully hidden and do not produce a response.